fractaledmind/acidic_job/README.md

 ### Overview

 `AcidicJob` is a library that provides a small yet powerful set of tools to build cohesive and resilient workflows in your Active Jobs.
 All of the tools are made available by `include`ing the `AcidicJob::Workflow` module.
 The primary and most important tool is the `execute_workflow` method, which you call within your `perform` method.
 Then, if you need to store any contextual data, you use the `ctx` objects setters and getters.
-Finally, within any step methods, you can call `repeat_step!` or `halt_step!` to control the execution of the workflow.
+Finally, within any step methods, you can call `repeat_step!` or `halt_workflow!` to control the execution of the workflow.
 If you need, you can also access the `execution` Active Record object to get information about the current execution of the workflow.
 With these lightweight tools, you can build complex workflows that are resilient to failures and can handle a wide range of use cases.

 ## Testing